 Julie Triquet began her violin studies at the tender age of three under Claude Létourneau.
 She went on to study at the Conservatoire de musique de Québec and has since received three annual professional development grants from the Canada Council for the Arts to study under David Cerone and Aaron Rosand at the prestigious Curtis Institute of Music in Philadelphia.
 While in Philadelphia, Julie Triquet received the coveted Sylva-Gelber Music Foundation Award presented by the Canada Council for the Arts.
 In 1982, Julie won first prize at the OSM Standard Life Competition.
 This award paved the way for subsequent appearances with the best orchestras in Quebec, with which Julie distinguished herself as a soloist.
 Further recognition of her exceptional talent and passion for chamber music came in 1988, when Julie was named first violin with the Arthur-Leblanc Quartet, then in residence at the Université de Moncton, New Brunswick.
 From 1993 to 1998, Julie served as co-solo violin with Les Violons du Roy of Québec City.
-In September 2011, she was appointed solo violin designate with the Orchestre de chambre I Musici de Montréal.
+In September 2012, she was appointed solo violin with the Orchestre de chambre I Musici de Montréal.
 Julie Triquet plays a Giuseppe Odoardi 1786 violin generously loaded by Mr. David B. Sela.

 Alain Aubut – Cello